websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/staging/managing-data-and-content-types-in-staging.md

 ## Publishing Data and Content Types

-During the publication process, you can also configure which application data and content types are published from Staging to Live.
+During the publishing process, you can also configure which application data and content types are published from Staging to Live.
 From the *Advanced* tab of the *Publish to Live* menu, you can view each type with any related data and content it may have.

 ![Configure which application data and content types are published from Staging to Live.](./managing-data-and-content-types-in-staging/images/02.png)

-Here, you can exclude some data and content types during publication or export to speed up the process.
+Here, you can exclude some data and content types during publishing or export to speed up the process.

 ### Version History

-Web content tends to be updated frequently, which can result in a high number of versions and lengthy publication times.
+Web content tends to be updated frequently, which can result in a high number of versions and lengthy publishing times.
 You can choose to not publish the *Version History*.
 If you disable this, only the last approved version of each web content article is published to Live.
-This can significantly speed up the publication process.
+This can significantly speed up the publishing process.

-By default, Version History is selected for publication, so you must manually disable this setting to publish only the latest approved version of your web content.
+By default, Version History is selected for publishing, so you must manually disable this setting to publish only the latest approved version of your web content.
 To do this, go to *Control Panel* &rarr; *Configuration* &rarr; *System Settings* &rarr; *Web Content* &rarr; *Virtual Instance Scope* &rarr; *Web Content*, and toggle the *Version History by Default Enabled* checkbox.

 ### Previews and Thumbnails